 Take Action for a Better Retirement

-It’s never too soon or too late to plan for retirement and it’s easier when you work with the right people.
+It’s always the right time to plan for retirement and it’s easier when you work with the right people.

 - Traditional IRA – individuals may be able to open and contribute to a Traditional IRA.
 To do so, you must have taxable compensation and be under age 70 1/2.
-Maximum contributions each year are determined by your taxable compensation and they may be tax deductible on your federal income tax return.
+Annual maximum contributions are determined by your taxable compensation and may be tax deductible on your federal income tax return.

 - Self-employed Pension Plan (SEP) - allows employers and self-employed individuals to establish a simple business retirement plan.
-The plan is flexible and allows you to make deductible contributions directly to a SEP IRA for all qualified employees.
+The plan is flexible and allows you to make deductible contributions directly to each qualified employee's SEP IRA.

-- Tax Deferred Annuities - If you have taken full advantage of the tax benefits of a Traditional and/or ROTH IRAs, then tax-deferred annuities may be a good way for you to set aside additional savings to secure your financial future.
+- Tax Deferred Annuities - If you have taken full advantage of the tax benefits of a Traditional and/or ROTH IRA, tax-deferred annuities may be a good way for you to set aside additional savings to secure your financial future.

 We do not provide tax advice.
 Consult your tax advisor.